SellaRafaeli/SellaRafaeli.github.io/index.md

 Hey, my name is Sella Rafaeli.

-I'm a Ruby, JavaScript, and Full-Stack [consultant](/consulting).

-I prefer projects in the US (West or East Coast) or Tel Aviv, Israel.
+I'm a Full-Stack [consultant](/consulting).
+I prefer projects in the US or Israel.

 I am into [software](/software), [hiking](/hiking), [psychology](/psychology), [spirituality](/spirituality), and [languages](/languages).